 - Presentation.
 ISO 31000 is just 16 pages long, although it is supplemented by the vocabulary guide and IEC 31010.
 The COSO framework's executive summary is 16 pages; altogether, it includes more than 100 pages of text and visual elements.

 - Audience.
 Being a more generic risk management standard, ISO 31000 is written for a broad audience of people interested in ERM.
-Even with the changes made to expand the scope of COSO's framework in the 2017 update, it is still targeted more toward accounting and auditing professionals.
+Even with the changes made to expand the scope of COSO's framework in the 2017 update, it's still targeted more toward accounting and auditing professionals.

 - Framework, principles and process.
 COSO combines its framework, principles and process into a single structure that incorporates risk management into a broader set of organizational governance and management practices.
 ISO 31000 distinguishes between those three elements and more directly details the required risk management tasks.

 - Risk reduction vs. business success.
-There's no longer as much of a difference on this in the updated standards.
-But the COSO framework is generally seen as being centered on risk reduction and avoidance, while ISO 31000 is oriented more toward using risk management to generate business value.
+There's no longer as much of a difference on this in the updated standards as there was in the original versions.
+But the COSO framework is generally seen as being centered on risk reduction and risk avoidance, while ISO 31000 is oriented more toward using risk management to generate business value.

 How to choose between COSO and ISO 31000

 There's no single right way to manage a risk portfolio.
 Both the COSO ERM framework and ISO 31000 can help organizations improve their ERM practices.
-One isn't necessarily better than the other, and it may well be that elements of both are incorporated into a risk management system.
+One isn't necessarily better than the other, and elements of both may well be incorporated into a risk management system.

-Therefore, any organization planning an ERM implementation should review both ISO 31000 and COSO to understand each approach and then decide which best fits its particular culture and requirements -- or if a combination of them is called for.
+Therefore, any organization planning an ERM implementation should review both ISO 31000 and the COSO framework to understand each approach and then decide which best fits its culture and requirements -- or if a combination of them is called for.

-COSO is a multilayered and complicated framework that can be a daunting undertaking to fully implement.
+COSO is a multilayered and complicated framework that can be daunting to fully implement.
 ISO 31000 is easier to understand and contains descriptions of risk management steps plus practical advice on how risk management should be integrated into decision-making processes.
 It also contains performance criteria that an organization can use to judge if its approach to risk management will be effective.
-The standard is ideal for anyone looking for a checklist to help make decisions regarding an ERM initiative or who has experience with other ISO-based management systems.
+The standard is ideal for anyone who is looking for a checklist to help make decisions about an ERM initiative or has experience with other ISO-based management systems.

 However, the COSO framework has ideas and advice that can be used to supplement the briefer ISO guidance.
-Because the framework starts by reviewing an organization's business objectives and strategies, it may help senior management to better define its risk tolerance and thus better understand the resulting risk mitigation strategies.
+Because the framework starts by reviewing an organization's business objectives and strategies, it might help senior management to better define its risk tolerance and thus better understand the resulting risk mitigation strategies that are required.
 COSO has also released documents on applying it to specific areas, such as cloud computing and managing compliance risks.
 Perhaps the best approach is to combine the broader directives of ISO 31000 with COSO's relevant risk management principles.